cmjimerson1s/ml_pp5_drowsiness_detector/README.md

 * The output should be a clear indication of whether the person is "Awake" or "Drowsy" along with the associated probability of the prediction.
 This real-time prediction will provide immediate feedback to the user.

 * Currently, many vehicles come with basic drowsiness alert systems that often use steering pattern recognition.
 However, this method is not foolproof and often results in false alarms or misses real drowsiness events.
 Other methods include manual self-assessment by drivers, but this is highly unreliable as a person's judgment may be impaired when they are drowsy.
-If this provides proof of concept further development will result in a realtime analysis of the driver and the visual signs of drowsiness.
+If this project provides proof of concept further development will result in a realtime video analysis of the drivers.

-* The dataset used for the proof of concept was provided from Kaggle, linked in the Dataset Content section of this ReadMe file.
+* The dataset used for this proof of concept was provided from Kaggle, linked in the Dataset Content section of this ReadMe file.

 ## Dashboard Design
 The dashboard for this project was developed using Streamlit.
 It consists of five pages, Project Summary, Drowsiness Visualization, Drowsiness Detector, Project Hypothesis, and Project Machine Learning Performance.